Oakwood, Montgomery County, Ohio

 Oakwood is a city in Montgomery County, Ohio, United States.
-A suburb of Dayton.
-The population was 9,202 at the 2010 census.
-Oakwood is part of the Dayton metropolitan area.
+The population was 9,572 at the 2020 census.
+A suburb of Dayton, Oakwood is part of the Dayton metropolitan area.
 It was incorporated in 1908.
 John Henry Patterson, industrialist and founder of the National Cash Register Corporation, is considered the "Father of Oakwood."

 Oakwood is completely land-locked by the surrounding municipalities of Dayton and Kettering.
-Its small, compact geographic area facilitates the response of its single unified (consolidated) Department of Public Safety, in which all personnel are certified as police officers, firefighters, and emergency medical services (EMS) officers.
-Oakwood is one of only a few U.S. cities to employ the concept.
-Public safety officers work 24-hour shifts, performing the different functions within eight-hour blocks of each shift.
+Its small, compact geographic area facilitates the response of its single, unified (consolidated) Department of Public Safety, in which all personnel are certified as police officers, firefighters, and emergency medical services (EMS) officers.

 History

 At the turn of the twentieth century, Oakwood was primarily farmland situated on a hill directly south of the City of Dayton.
 In 1913, when a disastrous flood devastated downtown Dayton (the Great Dayton Flood), advertising began to tout Oakwood property as "275 feet higher than the intersection of Third and Main Streets."

-In light of this real estate advantage and its location adjacent to the City of Dayton, Oakwood's largest period of growth began and by 1930, the village population numbered over 6,000.
+In light of this real estate advantage and its location adjacent to the City of Dayton, Oakwood's largest period of growth began and by 1930, the population numbered over 6,000.
 Oakwood incorporated as a city in 1908 and in 1932 adopted the Council/Manager form of government that is still in place.

 One of the city's early residents was Orville Wright, whose home, Hawthorn Hill, still stands at the corner of Harman and Park Avenues.
 John H. Patterson, founder of the National Cash Register Company (NCR) also called Oakwood home.
 The city is known as a suburban residential area with mostly tree-lined streets.

 During World War II, the Runnymede Playhouse in Oakwood hosted Unit IV of the Dayton Project.
 The Dayton Project was a little-known part of the Manhattan Project involved in creating industrial quantities of polonium for use in the neutron generating triggers of the first atomic weapon.